timmywil/panzoom/README.md

   $zoomRange: $(),
   // Reset buttons/links collection on which to bind the reset method
   $reset: $(),
-  // Bind a handler to the `panzoomend` event
-  // This is fired on mouseup or touchend when the user
-  // finishes a move or pinched zoom
+  // For convenience, these options will be bound to panzoom events
-  // This can also be bound normally on the panzoom element
+  // These can all be bound normally on the panzoom element
   // e.g. `$elem.on("panzoomend", function( e, panzoom ) { console.log( panzoom.getMatrix() ); });`
+  onStart: undefined,
+  onChange: undefined,
   onEnd: undefined
 };
 ```